microsoft/AI-Robot-Challenge-Lab/README.md

     return dominant_color
 ```
+* Delete the line containing `return None` below the above code.

 7. Go to the `BotCommandHandler` class.
 * Search for the `#Move Cube Command` comment and then uncomment the following line: